 The brands built on successful merchandise introduced earlier this year, including “colored denim, other bottoms and dresses, and executed in these categories with excellent results,” Hayne said on a conference call with analysts after the report.
 Direct-to-consumer sales also drove profit, with an about 30 percent increase in traffic from last year on the company’s web and mobile sites, he said.

 Net income rose 8.1 percent to $61.3 million, or 42 cents a share, from $56.7 million, or 35 cents, a year earlier, the company said in a statement yesterday.
-Analysts’ average estimate (URBN) was 33 cents a share, according to data compiled by Bloomberg.
+Analysts’ average estimate (URBN:US) was 33 cents a share, according to data compiled by Bloomberg.

 “We’re very encouraged by results, which speak to positive customer reaction to new assortments and ability to quickly adapt/chase new trends,” Pamela Quintiliano, a New York-based analyst at Oppenheimer & Co., wrote in a note today, reiterating her outperform rating on the company.
 “Results illustrate that the new management team is on track, with fundamentals continuing to improve dramatically.”